1/Wednesday

 Bastille Day

 • GOBS Request Deadline Noon.
-Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, July 19th and through Saturday, August 23rd or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+Today is the last day to submit a request for GOBS funds to be approved at this Tuesday’s Business Meeting for any planned, eligible event, activity, or class taking place after Tuesday, July 28th through the Wednesday before the August Business Meeting and, optionally, later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMeso no later than today for events planned for September.
+September events need to be submitted by the 1st of August to the activities editor to be included in the September ChiMe.
+An article must be featured in the September ChiMe for GOBS-subsidized October events with an RSVP deadline in September (same 1st of August deadline but article emailed to the editor; see editorial deadline).

 • Conservatives Lunch 11:30 AM.
 Join other members of the Mensan cell of the Vast Right-Wing Conspiracy for lunch and civilized un-PC conversation.
 No forbidden questions, no unchallengeable answers.
 This lunch happens on the third Saturday every month.
 The venue will be The Patio, 2780 S. Highland Ave. in Lombard (NW corner of Butterfield and Highland, but you can enter only from Highland).
 RSVP by emailing Jim Z. the event coordinator.
 You may also RSVP via Meetup.
 Open to non-Mensans; bring a curious friend.